alinex/node-validator/README.md

 Basic Check Types
 -------------------------------------------------

+The type `any` is only used internally and matches any value.
+It is used as default if nothing is specified for an value and makes the checks homogeneous.

 ### boolean

 The value has to be a boolean.
 The value will be true for 1, 'true', 'on',